Dubai: 5 injured in horrific crash after SUV flips over in desert area

 "The 19-year-old Emirati driver, identified as M.A.M., had been driving recklessly and performing stunts in the sandy area when he made a sudden swerve, which caused the vehicle to overturn, resulting in injuries to the driver and four passengers," said Maj-Gen Saif Muhair Al Mazrouei, director of the General Department of Traffic at the Dubai Police.

 Traffic patrols immediately took action after receiving a report of the accident at 9pm on Monday, he said.
-An image provided by the police show the wrecked SUV, with its windshield and windows smashed.
+An image provided by the police shows the wrecked SUV, with its windshield and windows smashed (see photo above).

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Al Mazrouei confirmed the driver and passengers were rushed to a hospital with injuries ranging from severe to moderate.
+The driver and passengers were rushed to a hospital with injuries ranging from severe to moderate, Maj-Gen Al Mazrouei said.

 ALSO READ